-In this guide, I will teach you how to do 8 simple mentalist tricks that are perfect for beginners.
+In this guide, I will teach you how to do 8 simple mentalism tricks that are perfect for beginners.

 Mentalism Tricks for Beginners

-Mentalists are entertainers who use their minds and bodies to perform magic tricks that seem impossible.
+Mentalists are entertainers who use their minds and bodies to perform magic tricks that seem impossible, such as how magicians saw a woman in half.
 They appear to read thoughts and predict what will happen in the future without any special equipment or unnatural abilities.

 Some of these mind-reading techniques include telepathy (the power of sending messages to someone else's brain), clairvoyance (the ability to see things happening in other places), and precognition (knowing something before it happens).